nraffa/about-me/about-me.md

 ## Work Experience

-### Air Liquide (Role: Data Analyst)
-- Developed unified dashboard reports using Power BI, Excel Macros, for the entire sales team of the country (🇦🇷).

-### Wabi Project (Role: Product Owner)
-- Part of the development team for a B2B digital grocery shopping platform, of a Coca Cola-funded startup, gaining leadership skills, working in agile methodology and prioritizing backlog.

-### Business Intelligence Manager
-- Took on the role of Business Intelligence Manager, enhancing Python skills for data analysis and optimizing processes.
-- Process automated with Apache Airflow for topics including fraud detection, revenue analysis, and marketing KPIs.

-### Memorable (Role: AI Residence)
-- Participated in a one-month program, supporting in the development of computer vision models on the cloud to enhance cognitive impact in images for effective advertisements.

-### Check24 (Role: Data Engineer / Data Scientist / Frontend Developer)
-- Involved in various backend and frontend tasks, contributing to projects like a "Next Product To Buy" Recommender System, predicting the financial strength for precise mailing campaigns and brand affinity for an improved ranking system.
-- Worked on front end tasks for an internal Customer Agent Tool using Typescript and React.

 ### Five1 (Current Role: Data Scientist)
 - Certified as a Cloud Practitioner in AWS.
 - Engaged in various data science projects in as consultant, focusing on ML-related tasks, delivering solutions to clients.

+### Check24 (Role: Data Engineer / Data Scientist / Frontend Developer)
+- Involved in various backend and frontend tasks, contributing to projects like a "Next Product To Buy" Recommender System, predicting the financial strength of clients for precise mailing campaigns and the brand affinity for an improved ranking system.
+- Worked on front-end tasks for an internal Customer Agent Tool using Typescript and React.

+### Memorable (Role: AI Residence)
+- Participated in a one-month program, supporting in the development of computer vision models on the cloud to enhance cognitive impact in images for effective advertisements.

+### Wabi Project (Role: Business Intelligence Manager)
+- Took on the role of Business Intelligence Manager, enhancing Python skills for data analysis and optimizing processes.
+- Reports automated with Apache Airflow for topics including fraud detection, revenue analysis, and marketing KPIs.

+### Wabi Project (Role: Product Owner)
+- Participated in the development team for a B2B digital grocery shopping platform, of a Coca Cola-funded startup, as Product Owner, gaining leadership skills, working in agile methodology and prioritizing the backlog.

+### Air Liquide (Role: Data Analyst)
+- Developed unified dashboard reports using Power BI, Excel Macros, for the entire sales team of the country (🇦🇷).

 ## Projects

-###

 ### Memorable (Role: Co-Founder)
 - Founded a small business selling digital art done with Neural Style Transfer.